Easy Crispy Air Fryer Turkey Thighs Recipe

 Frequently Asked Questions

-As with a whole bird, you want to cook all poultry until it reaches 160 degree F, be sure to rest it for about 10 minutes, covered with foil, that will raise the temperature to 165 degrees F, which is then safe and perfect to eat.
+As with a whole bird, you want to cook all poultry until it reaches 160° F, be sure to rest it for about 10 minutes, covered with foil, which will raise the temperature to 165° F, which is then safe and perfect to eat.

 Remove the turkey from the fryer and place it on a white plate or another plain surface.